 Bacteria does more than breaking down fish waste to keep your water clear.
 Good bacteria in the aquarium will also help to maintain your pH level safely by breaking down any decomposing plants or excess food.
 Additionally, high amounts of nitrates and ammonia levels are prevented.

 Adding beneficial bacteria starters during the setup process of new fish tanks greatly improves the quality of the aquarium water.
 The bacteria will quickly establish themselves in thew new filter and across the aquarium and get to work breaking down any pollutants.
 Manually adding nitrifying bacteria to the tank water or directly onto filter media (ceramic rings inside canister filters or sponges within any aquarium filter) will create good bacteria levels and speed up the setup process allowing the addition of a few fish much sooner than the traditional process.

 Does bacteria require any care?

 This is a good question.
-Does beneficial bacteria need looking after?
+Do beneficial bacteria need looking after?
 Well, yes they do.
 When we add bacteria to an aquarium, it is important that we make sure the environment is suitable.
 First of all, most bacteria require oxygen and CO2.
-But more importantly, for bacteria to thrive in an established tank, we must provide somewhere for them to colonise.
+But more importantly, for bacteria to thrive in an established tank, we must provide somewhere for them to colonize.
 The ideal place for bacteria to form is the filter media.
 Sponges and ceramic noodles are common filter media and are excellent locations for bacteria.
-Ofcourse other objects such as wood, gravel and stones.
+Of course other objects such as wood, gravel and stones.